 The areas to which Haringey proposes to apply this selective licensing are identified on the map below, having been picked out by a scoring system.

-The criteria applied to determine the 29 selective licensing as they apply to Crouch End and Stroud Green wards.
+The criteria applied to determine the 29 selective licensing as they apply to Crouch End and Hornsey wards.

 Haringey has also published a ward analysis of the parameters

 .
-Regrettably Wards and LSOAs do not map neatly onto one another, but LSOA 34C (the orange section around the clock tower) is entirely within the CE ward and LSOA 28A (the orange bit around Hornsey School for Girls) in Stroud Green.
+Regrettably Wards and LSOAs do not map neatly onto one another, but LSOA 34C (the orange section around the clock tower) is entirely within the CE ward and LSOA 28A (the orange bit around Hornsey School for Girls) in Hornsey.

 - Poor Housing Conditions - less than average